 A crystallization procedure is another approach that some producers use to modify the structure of the CBN isolate.
 This technique yields a product that is 99 percent CBN but has a crystalline structure.
 The CBN oil is placed in a large vat, or reactive vessel, with a stirring attachment to begin the crystallization procedure.
 The mixture is heated while being constantly stirred.

 The temperature is then reduced, and the rate of stirring is slowed.
-When the mixture cools and nucleation begin, the stirring speed is dramatically increased, causing the crystals to separate from the solution.
+When the mixture cools and nucleation begins, the stirring speed is dramatically increased, causing the crystals to separate from the solution.
 The crystals are then washed with pentane or a similar chemical solvent to eliminate any leftover contaminants.

 Based on the end result, you may want to use a CBN isolate powder for creating lotions, foods, beverages, and so on.
 Making a powder is as simple as taking CBN isolate crystals and grinding them down into a powder-like material.
 CBN isolate powder is the item that is advised for beginning users who want to add hemp consumption to their daily lives.